yunlianqk/HouckLabCodebase/+measlib/README.md

 For M9330A AWG's, `gateseq`, `measseq` and `fluxseq` can be an object, or object array of [`pulsegen`](../+pulselib/README.md#contents) classes.

 #### Setting parameters
-The parameters can be scalar, row vector, column vector or 2D array.
+The sweeping parameters can be scalar, row vector, column vector or 2D array.
 The result is shown in the code and table below.

 ```matlab
 x = measlib.SmartSweep();